bearlike/REMS-For-Organisations/README.md

 ### Prerequisites
 What things you need to run the software:
-- A web server preferably Apache2 and PHP.MySQL
+- A web server preferably Apache2 with PHP.
 - A MySQL Database Server.
 (Done and tested on 10.4.8-MariaDB)